I love this Coquito Cake so much!

 You can make the topping in whatever style you like, but I went with a “string of lights” made from buttercream and large Jordan chocolate-covered almonds as the “lights.”
 FUN, NO?

 If you’re like nahhh…I would suggest adding some toasted coconut flakes or regular coconut flakes.
 Or maybe some gingerbread cookies as decoration.
 MAKE IT FUN!
+I hope you love this Coquito Cake!

 This time of year is about fun!
+If you make this Coquito Cake, let me know on Instagram!

 - 2 tablespoons unsalted butter